Struggling Quant Episode 1: How I lost USD 500.000 while figuring out the link between questions, math, stats, coding and trading

 WHAT IS NEXT

 Ok, I am out of ammo.
-This post will be followed by posts on the following:
+Hopefully, this post will be followed by posts on the following:

 - go through joint/marginal/conditional probabilities and independence and calculate these for our example